jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 $ npm run build:api
 $ npm run start:api
 ```
 You should see the Express app start up as expected, but then after a few seconds, an error will appear in the console because the application can't connect to a database server.
-We'll fix that later on.
+We'll fix that below.

 In a second terminal window, run the Angular client application:
 ```bash